nikitavoloboev/data/focusing/rules.md

 - Delimit files that have spaces with `-` instead of `_`.
 - Use switch cases over long ifs.
 - Function name should describe what it does, not when it's run.
 Good function names summarize what happens inside.

+## Commenting
+- Comment over my code.
+Be mindful of not repeating things.
+Don't comment obvious things.
+- In comments, don't write __Will ..__.
+Just write what it will do.
+Remove unnecessary (filler) words.
+- Use imperative tense.
+Instead of _# Outputs_, use _# Output_.
+- Only add one space after the code for inline comments.
+Don't space them out.
+- Where appropriate, write a small comment on top of the file to describe the purpose of the file.

+## Finance
+- Track every purchase made with Actual.
+Put every purchase in its respective category.
+- Adhere to my budget that I set for each of the categories.
+If there is no budget left for eating out.
+Don't eat out.
+- Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).

 ## Share
 - Share everything I know and made.